What Is SDI In A Video Camera? SDI vs HDMI Explained.

 Benefits of using HDMI

-HDMI started as a consumer standard for getting devices such as television and DVD-players to transfer video and audio.
+HDMI became a consumer standard for devices such as television and DVD players to transfer video and audio.

 Because HDMI transfers the image data as it is created in your camera, you can send something like a 4K 10-bit HDR or HLG signal over HDMI.

-A benefit to HDMI is, that both devices are able to “talk” to each other.
-Fx when you switch on your Apple-TV, you can switch on your TV at the same time, because the TV is able to respond to the Apple-TV and vice versa.
+A benefit of HDMI is that both devices are able to “talk” to each other.
+For example, when you switch on your Apple TV, you can switch on your TV at the same time, because the TV is able to respond to the Apple TV and vice versa.

-Because HDMI works both ways, i.e. your camera and your monitor talks to each other, you can control features on your camera via HDMI.
+Because HDMI works both ways, i.e., your camera and your monitor talk to each other, you can control features on your camera via HDMI.

-For example, if you connect an Atomos recorder to certain cameras from Sony, Panasonic or Canon, you can press ‘record’ on the camera, and the Atomos recorder will automatically start recording as well – and vice versa.
+For example, suppose you connect an Atomos recorder to certain Sony, Panasonic, or Canon cameras.
+In that case, you can press ‘record’ on the camera, and the Atomos recorder will automatically start recording and vice versa.

-You can’t do this with a SDI-cable without an extra cable or using a timecode tricker.
+You can’t do this with an SDI cable without an extra cable or using a timecode tricker.

-Fx, on my RED Komodo, I need an extra control cable besides the SDI before I’m able to control the camera from my SmallHD 702 touch.
+Fx, on my RED Komodo, I need an extra control cable besides the SDI before I can control the camera from my SmallHD 702 touch.
 In other words, I need two cables instead of one, which I’m not a huge fan of.

 Limitations of using HDMI

-Compared to an SDI-cable, which is a single thick strand of cable, an HDMI cable consists of several thinner cables that are prone to breaking and to interference.
+Compared to an SDI cable, which is a single thick strand of cable, an HDMI cable consists of several thinner cables that are prone to breaking and interference.

 HDMI doesn’t work over longer cable runs.
-As a rule of thumb you need to stay below 5 meter – and probably less if there’s a lot of interference from LCD-screens, Wi-FI, etc.
+As a rule of thumb, you need to stay below 5 meters—and probably less if there’s a lot of interference from LCD screens, Wi-Fi, etc.

-Also, HDMI plugs don’t have any locking mechanisms, so they can easily be pulled out of your camera or monitor unless you buy an extra locking mechanism for your camera cage or monitor.
+Also, HDMI plugs don’t have locking mechanisms, so they can easily be removed from your camera or monitor unless you buy an extra locking mechanism for your camera cage or monitor.

 Summary